-Cache Creek is located within a groundwater basin that is generally defined by the Coast Range to the west, the Sacramento River to the east, the Colusa Basin watershed to the north, and the Putah Creek watershed to the south (see Figure 78).
-The Groundwater Technical Study (Todd, 1995) estimates that the basin has a storage capacity of approximately 5 million acre feet.
+Cache Creek is located within a groundwater basin that is generally defined by the Coast Range to the west, the Sacramento River to the east, the Colusa Basin watershed to the north, and the Putah Creek watershed to the south (see Figure 7).
 Groundwater quality is hard to very hard in this area, due to above average concentrations of constituents such as calcium, and magnesium.
 Boron is the constituent of most concern, brought down by tributaries of Cache Creek from saline springs in the Rumsey Hills.

-The single most significant factor affecting groundwater storage is rainfall.
+The single-most significant factor affecting groundwater storage is rainfall.
 Groundwater levels drop rapidly due to increased pumping and decreased recharge during times of drought, and rise back up again after wet periods.
 Secondarily, the most important change has been the development of irrigated agriculture.
 The diversion of surface water has reduced in-channel recharge and increased the levels of total dissolved salts in the aquifer, while the widespread use of well pumping has altered groundwater flow patterns and cycled the water through the aquifer more rapidly.
 Both activities have significantly increased the consumption of water for crops, which has resulted in an overall lowering of the water table from levels seen at the turn of the century.
 Nevertheless, the basin has a substantial capacity for recovery.

-In order to make the best use of the recovery capacity of the groundwater basin, the Yolo County Flood Control and Water Conservation District (YCFCWCD) retains their canals and ditches in an unlined condition. is currently preparing a plan to establish a series of water recharge, storage, and conveyance facilities.
-It is expected that this plan will utilize some of the off-channel excavations proposed pursuant to the OCMP as recovery facilities.
-By doing so, t_he YCFCWCD seeks intends to place more water into the aquifer to increase the availability of groundwater.
-In the past the YCFCWCD has expressed interest in experimenting with groundwater recharge using reclaimed mining pits.
-The potential environmental impacts of these activities will be addressed by the YCFC&WCD as a part of their planning process.
-Given the interrelated goals of both agencies, the County will continue to work with the YCFCWCD in coordinating our efforts to protect and improve both the quantity and quality of groundwater supplies.
+In order to make the best use of the recovery capacity of the groundwater basin, the Yolo County Flood Control and Water Conservation District (YCFCWCD) retains their canals and ditches in an unlined condition.
+The YCFCWCD seeks to place more water into the aquifer to increase the availability of groundwater.
+In the past, the YCFCWCD has expressed interest in experimenting with groundwater recharge using reclaimed mining pits.
+Given the interrelated goals of both agencies, the County will continue to work with the YCFCWCD in coordinating efforts to protect and improve both the quantity and quality of groundwater supplies.

-The 1995 Technical Studies noted that the availability of groundwater data, especially as related with regards to water quality quality, i was poorly developed and unorganized.
-Having a sufficient body of information iwas identified as crucial forwhen monitoring development that extends into the groundwater table, such as off-channel excavations.
+The 1995 Technical Studies noted that groundwater data, especially as related to water quality was poorly developed and unorganized.
+Having a sufficient body of information was identified as crucial for monitoring development that extends into the groundwater table, such as off-channel excavations.
 The OCMP addresses this deficiency by requiring that each off-channel mining operation maintain a detailed monitoring program, to include both groundwater level measurements and water quality tests the number and extent of which vary as mining and reclamation activities progress.
-As a part of the 2018 update, the data that has been generated through the program In addition, the County will designate appropriate staff towas assembled and analyzed the data that is generated, so that for long-term trends and influences.
-It is anticipated that the County's erved as the basis for creating specific recommendations for inclusion in the County's overall regarding water resource management policies that are included as a part of this update.
+As a part of the 2019 CCAP Update, the data that has been generated through the program was assembled and analyzed for long-term trends and influences.
+This effort has served as the basis for specific recommendations regarding water resource management policies that are included as a part of this update.

 Although water is a vitally important issue to both agriculture and urban areas, the OCMP acknowledges that other resources have a need for water that must be accommodated.
-Open bodies of water, such as those that may result from wet pit mining allowed under the OCMP, maywould lose an estimated 2,341 acre feet of water regularly annually due to evapotranspiration.
-This amount can be substantially reduced through the avoidance of shallow water depths of less than ten feet.
+Open bodies of water, such as those that may result from wet pit mining allowed under the OCMP, may lose water regularly due to evapotranspiration.
+This amount can be reduced through the avoidance of shallow water depths of less than 10 feet.
 However, these same shallow depths provide the necessary conditions for recreational uses and wetland habitat.
 The OCMP encourages the balanced use of wet pits, so that they may serve the variety of goals expressed for Cache Creek.